 How to fix Office Document Cache?

 There are three ways to do this.
 Perform a clean boot, reboot, and sync or clear the cache files.
-The last part is usually taken care of by the Office application most of the time.
+The last part is usually handled by the Office application.
 It will repair the document cache when it detects the problem, but if it’s stuck, deleting them allows Office to repair itself by replacing the corrupt files.
 The upload center allows you to clear the cache files to start over manually.

 Is it OK to delete the Office file cache?

-Usually no. The cache files are needed to keep a backup and ensure the upload to the cloud is successful in case anything is interrupted.
-However, if the sync has stopped working, and even if the reboot doesn’t work, you can delete the cache file and make the upload work.
+Usually no. The cache files are needed to maintain a backup and ensure the cloud upload is successful in case anything is interrupted.
+However, if the sync has stopped working, even if a reboot doesn’t work, you can delete the cache file to make the upload work.

 Read: What is dasHost.exe?
 Should I allow dasHost.exe internet access?